joepuzzo/GettingStartedWithSailsAndAngular/README.md

 So, you want to build an angular application, but need a backend to serve it up.
 You have looked into many solutions including Java Spring, Ruby on Rails, Nodes express, etc and now you have to make a decision.
 While you could go many directions here, you have some requirements.

+You want:
-1. You want a full stack JS application.
+1. a full stack JS application.
-2. You want a simple lightweight solution.
+2. a simple lightweight solution.
-3. You don't want to do much configuration.
+3. minimal configuration.
-4. You want it to play well with angular.
+4. to play well with angular.
-5. You want a simple test framework.
+5. a simple test framework.
-6. You want a simple way to manage dependencies.
+6. a simple way to manage dependencies.
-7. You want a simple way to build your application.
+7. a simple way to build your application.
-8. You want to know what the heck is going on!
+8. to know what the heck is going on!

 So lets look at some of our contenders.
-Spring is great, but it runs on Java, and you want a simple lightweight solution.
-Also you want to go with a full JS stack, and last time I checked Java was not the same as Javascript.
-Ruby on rails is awesome, because it follows the convention over configuration methodology, but its ruby and you want a full js stack.
-And finally, express is a widely adopted back end web framework that is written in js but it requires some configuration to get things up and running.
-Also, out of the box express does not come with a build system.
+* Spring framework: its website claims to be "simple, portable, fast, and flexible", but it runs on Java and isn't as lightweight as some of its competitors.
+It also won't lead to a full stack JS application.
+* Ruby on rails: "easy and fun" and follows the "convention over configuration" methodology, but still isn't a full JS stack.
+* NodeJS with express is a widely-adopted backend web framework written in JS.
+This seems like just the thing, but it requires some initial configuration and does not come with a build system out of the box.

-So what can we do?
-Well one solution that is widely used is to use a yeoman generator.
-For those of you that don't know, a yeoman generator is "a generic scaffolding system allowing the creation any kind of app".
-Its a node module that you can install using npm and you can use it as a tool to setup your application.
-The reason this is so cool, is because as long as there is a generator out there for our project, we can go ahead and `yo generator-name` and a base project will be built for us.
+If we're interested in the NodeJS/Express approach, how can we simplify configuration and introduce a build system?
+One widely-used solution is the yeoman generator, which is "a generic scaffolding system allowing the creation any kind of app".
+Its a node module that you can install using npm and can use as a tool to setup an application.
+There are thousands of generators for various project types.
+All we have to do is select a generator and run `yo generator-name` to generate a base project.

-The only problem with yeoman, is the lack of standardized configuration.
-You could have a yeoman generator called  `angular-meanstack` and a generator called `meanstack-angular` that both create very similar applications but they are structured very differently.
-So you may not realize it when you start, but you have tied yourself to that yeoman generator, and you are dependent on its creator.
-A lot of awesome stuff got generated for you which is awesome, but what if you want to change something?
-Well now you find yourself sifting through the generated application trying to figure out how it all works.
-If you are familiar with all the tools then this is not bad, but for newcomers or people that are unfamiliar with the generator it can pose a challenge.
-In the end you are left with a "template", application that has a bunch of stuff setup for you, but unless you have used that generator before, you really don't know what you have.
+Unfortunately, yeoman lacks standardized configuration.
+You could have a yeoman generator called  `angular-meanstack` and a generator called `meanstack-angular` that both create very similar applications but they are structured very differently, since all decisions were up to the author of the generator.
+Additionally, this approach has some drawbacks for newcomers; the wealth of generated files makes it difficult to sift through and understand how the application works.
+Making changes becomes an insurmountable task.

-So we are left with a dilemma.
+So we (relative newcomers to this scene) are left with a dilemma.
 Yeoman seems like a holy grail because it satisfies nearly all of our requirements.

-1. You want a full stack JS application. <font color='green'>✓</font>
+1. a full stack JS application. <font color='green'>✓</font>
-2. You want a simple lightweight solution. <font color='green'>✓</font>
+2. a simple lightweight solution. <font color='green'>✓</font>
-3. You don't want to do much configuration. <font color='green'>✓</font>
+3. minimal configuration. <font color='green'>✓</font>
-4. You want it to play well with angular. <font color='green'>✓</font>
+4. to play well with angular. <font color='green'>✓</font>
-5. You want a simple test framework. <font color='green'>✓</font>
+5. a simple test framework. <font color='green'>✓</font>
-6. You want a simple way to manage dependencies.  <font color='green'>✓</font>
+6. a simple way to manage dependencies.  <font color='green'>✓</font>
-7. You want a simple way to build your application. <font color='green'>✓</font>
+7. a simple way to build your application. <font color='green'>✓</font>
-8. You want to know what the heck is going on! <font color='red'>✗</font>
+8. to know what the heck is going on! <font color='red'>✗</font>

-But we don't know what the heck is going on!
-We could choose to ignore this fact and deal with any issues that come up when the time comes.
-This is generally fine, because most of the time things will just work out of the box.
-But its just nice to have a better understanding of how our application operates.
-So rather than use yeoman to scaffold out a full application for you, we chose to go with a more standardized framework called Sails.
+Given that we're interested in truly understanding how our application works, let's consider an alternative to yeoman-- a more standardized framework called Sails.

 ## Sails

-Sails is a convention over configuration MVC (ModelViewController) backend framework that is written on top of express.
-It can be used to create simple apis or full stack applications.
-As previously stated, Sails is a convention over configuration framework.
-Similar to Ruby on Rails, Sails has a general structure that is used for all types of applications, and has abstracted out much of the gross setup to a more elegant structure.
-This means that we as developers will spend less time configuring, and more time developing.
+Sails is a "convention over configuration" MVC (ModelViewController) backend framework that is written on top of express.
+It can be used to create simple APIs or full stack applications.
+Similar to Ruby on Rails, Sails has a general structure that is used for all types of applications, and has abstracted out much of the gross setup to present a more elegant structure.
+This means that we as developers will spend less time configuring and more time developing.

-While sails can be used to create custom apis and micro services,  we are going to focus on using it as a backend for our angular application.
-Out of the box sails is setup as a server rendered application ( old fashioned approach ).
-This means that all routing is done on the server side and the server ( Sails ) is responsible for "serving up" our views.
+While sails can be used to create custom APIs and microservices,  we are going to focus on using it as a backend for our angular application.
+Out of the box sails is setup as a server-rendered application (old fashioned approach).
+This means that all routing is done on the server side and the server (Sails) is responsible for "serving up" our views.
 So when a browser sends a GET request to http://yoururl/home this request is mapped to the sails routes that will map your request to a view and send it back to your browser.
 If there are no routes defined, sails will then look into an assets folder for an index.html page and return that instead.
-Because we are using angular, where all routing is done internally within the browser ( new approach ), there is no need for the server rendered approach.
+Because we are using angular, where all routing is done internally within the browser (new approach), there is no need for the server rendered approach.
 Therefore, we will simply be using sails as a "static asset application".
+Thankfully, this is a built-in option.

-One thing to note before we start setting up our first application, is that Sails is probably better suited for all your backend micro services.
-It was designed to be the node backend, and has abstracted everything out in a beautiful way that allows you to easily get your services up and running right out of the box.
-So while we are going to use it to render our angular app, you should definitely also consider it for writing your services!
+Before setting up our first application, it is important to note that Sails is designed to be the NodeJS backend out of the box, but we'll also be using it for the frontend.
+I additionally recommend using it for all backend services.

 ## Setting Things Up

-This process will require a little more configuration than a yeoman generator but will leave you with a much better understanding of how your application operates.
-Before we get started, we will layout the steps that will be taken to get us up and running.
-Note, we are assuming you have worked with node before and are familiar with the npm package manager.
+This process will require a little more configuration than a yeoman generator, but will leave you with a much better understanding of how your application operates.
+This tutorial assumes you have worked with node before and are familiar with the npm package manager.

+In the following steps, we will
-1. We will install Sails
+1. install Sails
-2. We will use sails to generate our new application
+2. use sails to generate our new application
-3. We will setup sails as a static asset application
+3. setup sails as a static asset application
-4. We will install Bower
+4. install Bower
-5. We will use Bower to install angular and some additional fronted dependencies
+5. use Bower to install angular and some additional fronted dependencies
-6. We will setup a basic angular application within sails
+6. setup a basic angular application within sails
-7. We will show how sails can automatically add dependences to angular app
+7. show how sails can automatically add dependences to angular app
-8. We will install a test framework and get our first test app and running
+8. install a test framework and get our first test app and running

-I go into lots of extra details but in the end this process would normally only take you around 15 minutes and x many commands in the terminal.
+The instructions go into extra detail in some places, but this process would normally only take around 15 minutes and a few commands in the terminal.

 ### Installing Sails

 First we need to get sails installed.
-To do this, simply running the following command:
+To do this, simply run the following command:

 ```bash
 $ npm install -g sails
 ```

 You should now have sails installed on your machine.
-If you are having problems make sure you have set up the proxies in the ~/.npmrc file ( if you are behind proxy ) and you may have to prefix the command with `sudo`.
+If you are having problems, try prefixing the command with `sudo`.
+If you're behind a proxy, make sure you have set up the proxies in the ~/.npmrc file.

 ### Generate our first application